 KSPE: KINESIOLOGY AND PHYSICAL EDUCATION

-KSPE 6500 Workshop in Coaching Athletics

-3-0-3

-A workshop dealing with the techniques and strategies of football, basketball, baseball, and track.
+KSPE 6500 Workshop in Coaching Athletics 3-0-3 A workshop dealing with the techniques and strategies of football, basketball, baseball, and track.
 General topics relating to the psychology of coaching to administrator's problems and to physiological principles are also covered.

-KSPE 7010 Exercise Physiology

-2-2-3

-Principles of physiology with special emphasis on the integration of organ systems in adapting to the requirements of muscular activity during exercise.

-KSPE 7020 Scientific Analysis of Human Movement
+KSPE 7010 Exercise Physiology 2-2-3 Principles of physiology with special emphasis on the integration of organ systems in adapting to the requirements of muscular activity during exercise.
+KSPE 7020 Scientific Analysis of Human Movement 2-2-3 Mechanical analysis of motor skills with special emphasis on the laws of physics and their application to physical education and athletics.
+KSPE 7040 Motor Learning 3-0-3 Theories of learning and other psychological principles that relate to the mastery of motor skills are explored.

-2-2-3

-Mechanical analysis of motor skills with special emphasis on the laws of physics and their application to physical education and athletics.

-KSPE 7040 Motor Learning

-3-0-3

-Theories of learning and other psychological principles that relate to the mastery of motor skills are explored.
 Current research in both educational psychology and physical education is investigated.
 KSPE 7050 Advanced Exercise Testing and Prescription for Various Populations 3-0-3 Prerequisite: KSPE 3011 or equivalent or permission of the instructor.
-Anadvanced concentrated study of KSPE 3011.
-Topics include various

-KSPE 7060 Exercise Electrocardiography

-3-0-3

-Prerequisite: BIOL 2652.
-A basic understanding of the 12-lead electrocardiogram as it relates to graded exercise testing, training, and functional evalution.
-The course is designed particularly to assist the clinical exercise physiologist in developing the skills required for quickly idnetifying electrocardiographic patterns at rest and during exercise.

-KSPE 7070 Sports Nutrition
+An advanced concentrated study of KSPE 3011.
+Topics include various exercise testing protocols for specific populations, radionuclide techniques, predictive implications, value a screening tool, problems related to exercise electrocardiogram, interpretation, and exercise recommendations and prescription.
+KSPE 7060 Exercise Electrocardiography 3-0-3 Prerequisite: BIOL 2652.
+A basic understanding of the 12-lead electrocardiogram as it relates to graded exercise testing, training, and functional evaluation.
+The course is designed particularly to assist the clinical exercise physiologist in developing the skills required for quickly identifying electrocardiographic patterns at rest and during exercise.
+KSPE 7070 Sports Nutrition 3-0-3 Prerequisite: KSPE 3200 or permission of instructor.

-3-0-3

-Prerequisite: KSPE 3200 or permission of instructor.
 Emphasizes the application of nutritional concepts to sport and physical activity.
 Included will be information relative to dietary modifications for optimal athletic performance.

-KSPE 7080 Sport-Related Illnesses and Conditions

-3 U 3

-Designed to provide an in-depth investigation and study of sport related illnesses and conditions.
+KSPE 7080 Sport-Related Illnesses and Conditions 3-0-3 Designed to provide an in-depth investigation and study of sport-related illnesses and conditions.
 The course will also study proper techniques and methodologies of assessing and managing these illnesses and conditions.

-KSPE 7100 Exercise Cardiovascular Physiology
+KSPE 7100 Exercise Cardiovascular Physiology 3-0-3 Prerequisite: KSPE 3420.

-3-0-3

-Prerequisite: KSPE 3420.
 A concentrated study in exercise physiology of the healthy and diseased heart.
 Emphasis is placed on normal versus abnormal conditions and their effect on exercise testing and training and myocardial adaptations under conditions of acute and chronic exercise.

-KSPE 7120 Physical Education Pedagogy

-3-0-3

-Provides the student with opportunities to research and apply a variety of teaching models and teaching methodologies in addition to related instructional practices associated with physical education.

-KSPE 7130 Curriculum in Physical Education
+KSPE 7120 Physical Education Pedagogy 3-0-3 Provides the student with opportunities to research and apply a variety of teaching models and teaching methodologies in addition to related instructional practices associated with physical education.
+KSPE 7130 Curriculum in Physical Education 3-0-3 Criteria and methods of curriculum construction as they apply to health education and physical education are examined.

-3-0-3

-Criteria and methods of curriculum construction as they apply to health education and physical education are examined.
 The modern conceptual approach and its implication on the physical education and health education program P-12 are also explored.

-KSPE 7140 Physical Education for Early and Middle Childhood Teachers 3-0-3 Examines the growth and developmental patterns of children and how physical education programs and activities are developed for students preschool through grade eight.
-How the physical education program integrates with the total school program and curriculum is also discussed.
-This class is for early childhood and middle grades classroom teachers, not

-KSPE 7160 Human Kinetics

-physical education majors.